hylang/hy/docs/language/api.rst

 `.` is used to perform attribute access on objects.
-It uses a small DSL to allow quick access to attributes and items in a nested datastructure.
+It uses a small DSL to allow quick access to attributes and items in a nested data structure.

 For instance,